Time Finance plc Statement of Compliance with the QCA Corporate Governance Code

 The Board has set out, in the contract for non-executive directors, the time commitment required and asked for confirmation that the director can devote sufficient time to meet the expectations of the Board.

-The Board currently anticipates a minimum time commitment of two days per month for the Chairman and one day per month for other non-executive directors and further days as required for the satisfactory fulfilment of duties.
-This includes attendance at 10 board meetings per annum including attendance at 8 in person, the AGM and any general meeting.
-The Board also requires each director to disclose any other significant time commitments and to obtain the agreement of the Chairman, or in the event that the Chairman has a conflict of interest in relation to such matter, obtain the agreement of one of the Company's independent non-executive directors, before accepting additional commitments that might affect the time to devote to the role as a non-executive director of the Company.
+The Board currently anticipates a minimum time commitment of two days per month for the Chair and one day per month for other non-executive directors and further days as required for the satisfactory fulfilment of duties.
+This includes attendance at 10 board meetings per annum, the AGM and any general meeting.
+The Board also requires each director to disclose any other significant time commitments and to obtain the agreement of the Chair, or in the event that the Chair has a conflict of interest in relation to such matter, obtain the agreement of one of the Company’s independent non-executive directors, before accepting additional commitments that might affect the time to devote to the role as a non-executive director of the Company.